-How to make the 'Web' and social media work for your business.
+Make the 'web' and social media work for your business.

 It can't be clearer than this - EVERY NEW BUSINESS SHOULD BE ON THE WEB!
 If you aren't, your competitors certainly will be, as will your potential customers.
 The real challenge though is to make sure that they can find you when they are looking.